janelleenomar/phishCAT-Scorecard/Alejandrino/Progress Tracking/Write-ups/bandit_level4.md

-# OverTheWire: Bandit Level 5 → Level 6
+# OverTheWire: Bandit Level 4 → Level 5

 ## 1. Objective
-The goal is to find the password for the next level stored in a file somewhere under the `inhere` directory.
-The file has three specific properties:
+The goal is to find the password for the next level stored in the only human-readable file within the `inhere` directory.

-- Human-readable
-- 1033 bytes in size
-- Not executable

 ---